TeamOpenwrt/temba/docs/ram-usage.md

 Swap:            0            0            0
 ```

-qMp Clearance 3.2, master rev.9782ba8-20160121_1921 ram usage from a device in production, example 2, lots of wifi links
+qMp Clearance 3.2, master rev.9782ba8-20160121_1921 from a device in production, example 2, lots of wifi links

 ```
 # free -h